College Enrollment and Postsecondary Success

-To better support students, particularly Black and Latinx young people who are historically underserved, NCS partners with counselors, College & Career Coaches, and other educators to develop robust college-going cultures.
-NCS Postsecondary Coaches also work with educators to create school environments responsive to young people's adolescent development and foster strong developmental relationships.
+To better support students, particularly Black and Latinx young people who are historically underserved, we partner with counselors, college & career coaches, and other educators to develop robust college-going cultures.
+Our coaches also work with educators to create school environments responsive to young people's adolescent development and foster strong developmental relationships.

 Preparing All Students for College

-- Develop college-going cultures: Counselors promote college as an accessible and achievable next step after graduation.
+Develop college-going cultures: Counselors promote college as an accessible and achievable next step after graduation.
 Counselors work with students and their families to increase their knowledge about how and where to apply to match colleges and help them meet application deadlines.
 Counselors also coordinate with other school leaders to promote college-going school-wide.
-Such efforts range from the "splash" of college memorabilia in hallways to targeted conversations about postsecondary options in school team meetings and classrooms.

-- Increase match applications to college: Counselors develop processes that help all students complete a minimum number of college applications, including more selective schools for high-achieving students.
+Increase match applications to college: Counselors develop processes that help all students complete a minimum number of college applications, including more selective schools for high-achieving students.
 Counselors also support young people in applying to postsecondary options that match their academic qualifications and social, financial, and personal needs.
-This work is crucial for our Black, Indigenous, and Youth of Color who are underrepresented on college campuses.

-A dedicated NCS Postsecondary Coach then meets with counselors at their schools, often several times a month, to listen to issues, dialogue on how the school is performing, and collaborate on options.
-The NCS Coach and counselor review the research on what works to improve student postsecondary outcomes and analyze data from the District and the school, like reports on which students have not yet filed the FAFSA.
-In addition, NCS helps counselors connect with other school teams, such as the Instructional Leadership Team (ILT) or Senior Leadership Team (SLT), to embed the counselor's perspective in all areas of student learning and school planning.
-Finally, NCS supports counselors in collecting student voice data to learn, directly from young people, how educators can improve the student experience and better support their postsecondary aspirations.
+Throughout the academic year, an NCS coach meets with counselors at their schools, often several times a month, to listen to issues, dialogue on how the school is performing, and collaborate on options.
+The NCS Coach and counselor review relevant research on what works to improve student postsecondary outcomes as well as analyze data from the District and the school, such as reports on which students have not yet filed the FAFSA.